intranda/goobi-viewer-docker-solr/README.md

 ## Solr update instructions
 - Change version of Solr image in first line of `Dockerfile`.
 - Adapt Patches in `patches/` directory, if necessary.
+- For changes in `solr.in.sh.patch`, adapt the `Dockerfile` environment variables accordingly.